-In February 2022, an accredited investor subscribed for, and the Company issued 50,000 shares of its stock in exchange for consulting services.
-The fair value of the stock was \$67,000 based upon the closing price of the shares on the date of the transaction.
+In February 2022, a corporate accredited investor subscribed for, and the Company issued, 50,000 shares of its common stock in exchange for consulting services.
+The fair value of the common stock was \$67,000 based upon the closing price of the shares on the date of the transaction.
 Issuance costs were not material.
 No additional rights or options were granted to this accredited investor in connection with this issuance.
-This issuance is exempt from registration pursuant to Section 4(a)(2) of the Securities Act as transactions by an issuer not involving any public offering.
+This issuance was exempt from registration pursuant to Section 4(a)(2) of the Securities Act as transactions by an issuer not involving any public offering.

-7.Stock-Based Compensation
+10.Stock-Based Compensation